-Traceability Information: Lot Date Code: 0946A; see a photograph of sample unit-under-test for traceability information in Appendix A.
+Traceability Information: Lot Date Code: 0840A; see a photograph of a sample unit-under-test in Appendix A for traceability information/part markings.

-Quantity of Parts for Testing: Three units were exposed to 1E7ion/cm2 at an LET of approximately 80MeV-cm2/mg using worst-case bias and temperature test conditions
+Quantity of Parts for Testing: Three units were exposed to 1E7ion/cm2 at an LET of approximately 80MeV-cm2/mg using bias and temperature test conditions matching Analog Devices burn-in conditions.